andy-thomason/octet/octet/README.txt

-All libraries come as standard with Xcode, but you must use the "Product -> Edit Scheme -> Options" dialogue to set the working directory to the "xcode" folder in your project.
+All libraries come as standard with Xcode, but you must use the "Product -> Edit Scheme -> Options" dialogue to set the working directory to a folder under the "xcode" folder in your project.

+By default, the framework travels up two directories before looking for files.